UPDATED: NOVEMBER 23, 2022 | 1 MIN READ

 It’s important to remember that by adding your teenager to your policy, you’re taking on the liability if something goes wrong.
 It could impact your future premiums if they get into an accident.

-You know your teen and their maturity levels, so it’s worth taking that into consideration when thinking about adding them to your policy.
+You know your teen and their maturity levels, so it’s worth considering that when considering adding them to your policy.

 Non-owner car insurance

 You may be looking into getting your teen a non-owner policy.
 This is coverage for people who don’t have their own car but may use rental vehicles or borrowed cars to drive.
-Unfortunately, if your teen has access to their family car, most insurance companies won’t offer this type of coverage.
+Unfortunately, most insurance companies won’t offer this type of coverage if your teen has access to their family car.

 How to minimize costs on car insurance for kids

-Whether you’re adding your kid to your car insurance or setting them up with their own policy, it’s likely to be on the pricier end.
-However, you can take advantage of some handy tips and tricks to get discounts that can lower the cost.
+Whether adding your kid to your car insurance or setting them up with their policy, it’s likely to be on the pricier end.
+However, you can take advantage of some handy tips and tricks to get discounts that can lower costs.